Mystical

 What does it mean if I dream about inner awakening repeatedly?

-Repeated dreams about inner awakening may suggest ongoing personal growth or unresolved issues in your life that require attention and reflection.
+Recurring dreams of inner awakening may suggest ongoing personal development or unresolved themes in your life, urging you to pay attention to your inner journey.

 Symbolic, not fear-based